dustsignal/adsb-radarscope/README.md

 ADSB Radarscope is a self-contained, browser-based ADS-B virtual radar display.
 It fetches aircraft data from a `tar1090` or `dump1090-fa` instance and renders it on a classic, round radar scope.
 It requires no server-side backend, libraries, or complex setup—just a web browser and a source for aircraft data.

 > [!IMPORTANT]
+> v1.0.0 release delayed!
+With help from some of my fellow ADSB nerd full stack developers a full rewrite of the scope rendering is in progress.
+>
-> v1.0.0 release pending.
-Please use latest version in `testing` and report any issues.
+> Please use latest version in `testing` for now.

 ## Known Issues